LagrangianLad/tp-notes/README.md

 # TP Notes

-This repository contains my personal notes for the course **Tecnología de la Programación**, part of the **2nd year of the Mathematics degree at the University of Murcia** (academic year 2025–2026).
+This repository contains my personal notes for the course **Coding technology** (Tecnología de la programación), part of the **2nd year of the Mathematics degree at the University of Murcia** (academic year 2025–2026).

 It is designed as a structured collection of theory, practice, and my own class notes, so that all the relevant material for the subject is centralized in one place.

 ## Repository structure

+- **`ip-notes/`** – Notes on the subject "introduction to programming" which is the first course required to take TP.
+It includes functional programming and shorting algorithms implemented in processing-java.
 - **`lectures/`** – Practical sessions and exercises from the course.
 Each folder inside corresponds to a different session and contains the worked examples, implementations, and problem-solving strategies.
 - **`theory/`** – Theoretical content and reference material.
 This section summarizes the main concepts explained in class and includes additional clarifications where necessary.
 - **`notes.docs`** – Main document that brings everything together.
 It contains my in-class notes, summaries of key ideas, and the most important points from exercises and problem sets.